 Unlike the vast majority of brands within the cosmetics industry, the Body Shop has continually promoted their products as cruelty-free towards animals.
 Long before animal welfare was a growing concern among consumers, the Body Shop partnered with Greenpeace in 1986 and launched their “Save the Whales” campaign.
-In 1996, the Body Shop adopted the “Against Animal Testing” slogan and has since certified that all of their products are free from animal testing.
-In recent years, they have branched out their corporate responsibility by introducing green initiatives such as reducing their CO2 emissions, creating environmentally friendly packaging, and formulating a new range of products focused on reducing impact on aquatic environments.
+In 1996, the Body Shop adopted the “Against Animal Testing” slogan and had certified all of their products free from animal testing.
+In recent years, they have branched out their corporate responsibility by introducing green initiatives such as reducing their CO2 emissions, creating environmentally friendly packaging, and formulating a new range of products focused on minimising the impact on aquatic environments.

 While other brands may be at a disadvantage, having not jumped on the green band-wagon that the Body Shop has been seemingly captaining for the last 30 years, they can at least follow their lead on how to add value to their brands through new initiatives aimed at the environmentally savvy consumer.

-In particular, they must provide transparency to the consumers on how their products are manufactured and how the ingredients are sourced for them.
+In particular, they must provide transparency to the consumers on how their products are manufactured and how the ingredients are sourced.
 Modern day social media is fond of targeting brands or products that use environmentally harmful ingredients or practices that are environmentally harmful.

 One look at PETA’s blacklist of companies that still test on animals shows that many prevalent cosmetics brands are lagging behind the Body Shop in following the trend towards cruelty-free products.
-It is surprising to see brands like Aveeno, Dove, Maybelline, Revlon, and Kiehl’s still using animal testing, and it is only a matter of time before those brands lose value in the eyes of the new consumer segment that cares not only about how effective a product is, but also the environmental ethics of the corporations or companies behind those brands.
-The Body Shop has been ahead of the curve and it is long-standing commitment to environment, animal, and social activism will only continue to increase its reputability and by association the value of its products to its consumers.
+It is surprising to see brands like Aveeno, Dove, Maybelline, Revlon, and Kiehl’s still using animal testing.
+The Body Shop has been ahead of the curve, and it is a long-standing commitment to the environment, animal, and social activism will only continue to increase its reputability and by association the value of its products to its consumers.